elasticio/elasticio.github.io/content/_admin/reporting-issue.md

 > support email.
 Registration is for convenience to manage all your queries in one
 > place from a unified interface.

-You can also start a conversation with us from inside the platform by using the internal chat.
-Chat is convenient for quick questions, however our support team will answer within our working hours.

 {% endif %}

 ## What information to send